BKnmz/bknmz/index.md

 ---

-### Regional Economic Development & Data Analysis 📈
+### Regional Economic Development & Statistical Analysis 📈

 These presentations were developed during my role as a Specialist at a Regional Development Agency, where I authored statistical periodicals and consulted for over 200 entrepreneurs annually.